In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Fairness

 Below, $G$ denotes a (categorical) \textbf{sensitive attribute} such as race, and $g_i$ denotes one of the \textit{sensitive groups} in $G$ (e.g. African-American, Caucasian, and Hispanic, for the sensitive attribute of race). $Y \in \{0, 1\}$ denotes the ground-truth label (recidivism status) and $S$ denotes the predicted score from a model.

 \begin{itemize} \item \textbf{Calibration}: We consider two notions of calibration.
-The first, \textbf{group calibration}, requires that for all predicted scores, the fraction of positive labels is the same across all groups.
-Mathematically, group calibration over the sensitive attribute $G$ requires:

-where $s$ is the given value of a risk score.\footnote{In the case where scores are binary, group calibration is equivalent to requiring \textit{conditional use accuracy equality}.} In practice, it is common to bin the score $S$ if there are many possible values.
+The first, \textbf{group calibration}, requires that for all predicted scores, the fraction of positive labels is approximately the same across all groups.
+Mathematically, group calibration over the sensitive attribute $G$ requires: { } where $s$ is the given value of a risk score.
+Note that in the case where scores are binary, group calibration is equivalent to requiring \textit{conditional use accuracy equality}.
+In practice, it is common to bin the score $S$ if there are many possible values.
 The second, \textbf{monotonic calibration}, requires that if $s_1 < s_2$, then $P(Y = 1 | S = s_1) < P(Y = 1 | S = s_2)$. \footnote{We note that a real-valued score $S$ between $0$ and $1$ is \textit{well-calibrated} if $P(Y = 1 | S = s) = s$.
-Well-calibration says that the predicted probability of recidivism should be the same as the true probability of recidivism \cite{verma2018fairnessreview}.
+Well-calibration says that the predicted probability of recidivism should be the same as the true probability of recidivism \citep{verma2018fairnessreview}.
 Although well-calibration is the definition of calibration that is standard in the statistics community, we consider monotonic-calibration here because any score that is monotonically-calibrated can be transformed to be well-calibrated.}

 These types of calibration are of particular concern to designers of current recidivism risk models.
 Group calibration means that a risk score holds the same ``meaning'' for each race.
 Monotonic calibration means that if the score increases, the risk also increases.
-These notions are important because human decision-makers expect risk scores to have these intuitive properties (but not all algorithms produce calibrated models) \cite{chouldechova2016dispimpact}.
+These notions are important because human decision-makers expect risk scores to have these intuitive properties (but not all algorithms produce calibrated models) \citep{chouldechova2016dispimpact}.

-\item \textbf{Balance for Positive Class (BPC)} requires that for all individuals with a positive label, the expected values of the predicted scores are the same across groups.
-Mathematically, a risk score $S$ satisfies BPC if: